 Then I have my Productivity/Self-development pillar.
 This includes blogging, creativity, online business, productivity tips, and a yet-to-define category about self-development topics.

 My process for organizing content ideas

-Get inspired: Explore your own content ideas with the tactics described above.
-Type in the phrase of the post you’re interested in writing about and seeing what content shows up in Google.
+Get inspired: Explore your content ideas with the tactics described above.
+Type in the phrase of the post you’re interested in writing about and see what content shows up in Google.
 If you’ve installed Keywords Everywhere, you also get an idea of how much traffic these posts drive per month.
-Basically, explore your own content ideas with the tactics described above.
+Explore your content ideas with the tactics described above.

-Group ideas: Now organize your ideas by putting them together in subtopics.
+Group ideas: Now organize your thoughts by putting them together in subtopics.
 For example, if you have a home decor blog, you can categorize them by room or home type.

 Use a spreadsheet (seen above): Next, you create a little spreadsheet to organize your content ideas.
 I use a simple table.
 I use tables like that for each category and my monthly content and another one with undeveloped ideas.